tlepple/data_origination_workshop/README.md

 ---

-The setup script will build and insall our `Data Origination Platform` onto a single linux instances.
+The setup script will build and install our `Data Origination Platform` onto a single linux instances.
 It will install a data generating application, a local SQL database (PostgreSQL), a Red Panda instance and a stand-alone Kafka Connect instance and configure them all to work together.

 ---
 ---